Bulou: Trade

 Many of the small island provinces will be practically self-sufficient to their own economy and trade.
 Though there is a standard currency in Fiji many of the island tribes will barter and use a trading system inside and out of their tribe.
 The Kadavu island province will partake in shipping trade with the Suva province.
 Though this island trade system was never the most reliable, often off schedule, and with old boats.
 This was definitely a way for underdeveloped and very isolated islands to partake in trade.
 Though this still takes place, it is very unreliable and the Fijians will only trade like this if they truly need resources.
 Fijian exports are generally seasonally, with their primary export being the yaqona with small crops and seafood.
-On a national level, Fijis biggest export is water, refined petroleum, processed fish, and raw sugar.
+On a national level, Fiji's biggest export is water, refined petroleum, processed fish, and raw sugar.
 The main imports to Fiji are cars, planes, delivery trucks and a lot of other resources that they don't have on the island.